Dahlia-Dry/STEMinist-Movement-2018/README.md

 CoolSims: Simulations from lecture linked here.
 If you're a fellow space nerd, try running the VPython script OrbitViz.py, written by yours truly.

+Packet: In case you've lost the packet but somehow still remembered the URL of this repository.

 Questions?
 Comments?
 (Hopefully no concerns?)
 Contact dahlia.dry24@gmail.com